 Rita Belair (Blythe)

 Rita Belair (Blythe) earned her M.S. with a thesis on ecological interactions affecting American chestnut restoration and Allegheny woodrat conservation in Indiana.
-She currently is doing free-lance work in New Hampshire.
+She currently works as an EPSCoR Program Assistant, University of New Hampshire.

 Jacob Berl earned his Ph.D. by examining ecosystem services provided by small mammals in row-crop agro-ecosystems.
 He currently is a conservation officer with Idaho Fish and Game.